brandur/org/drafts/database-sharing.md

    in one place and there's no risk of divergence of any kind.

-Despite the obvious upsides, this is still a model that needs to be avoided in the long run by any company that's building out an internal service-based architecture.
+Despite the obvious upsides, this is still a model that needs to be avoided in the long run by any company that's interested in maintaining steady state facility without the overhead of expensive processes.
 Let's take a look at a few of the problems that will eventually start to fall out of it.

 ## Problems (#problems)

 ### Immutable Schema (#immutable-schema)

+Libraries that perform dynamic loading of fields on database objects become dependent on the current version of the schema and make fields very difficult to remove.

 ### Unstable APIs (#unstable-apis)

+One of the central tenants of OOP is _encapsulation_ which dictates that data and any functions that manipulate it should be bound together behind an interface that keeps the implementation safe.
+This idea applies just as well to services running with databases.

 Stability.